AionNext/BizCod/Programming Guide/Abstract Data Types/Graph.md

 >MEP: When we add a vertex how are we defining/specifying its name?
 >
 >MS: Vertex has both id and name.

+## Graph Alogorithms

+ **Breadth-first search**

+Traversing or searching is one of the fundamental operations which can be performed on graphs.
+In breadth-first search (BFS), we start at a particular vertex and explore all of its neighbours at the present depth before moving on to the vertices in the next level.